-This is the best ever spelt baguette recipe.
-It’s a baguette bread made with both Einkorn and Spelt flours which are great alternative flours for clean eaters.
+This is the best ever Einkorn French bread recipe.
+It's a baguette bread made with both Einkorn and Spelt flours which are great alternative flours for clean eaters.

 I love the taste of fresh homemade bread.
 It is so delicious and always hits the right spot for me.
 It is a great carb to add to any meal if you ask me.
 I wanted to create a good recipe for clean eating bread and this is what the recipe evolved into.

-I thought it tasted great but my children were thrown off because when you use whole grain white spelt it’s neither white nor brown.
+I thought it tasted great but my children were thrown off because when you use whole grain white spelt it's neither white nor brown.
 They wanted white bread.
-Which is weird because they normally only eat whole wheat or spelt bread.
+Which is weird because they normally only eat spelt or whole wheat bread.
 Go figure.
-I’m also not really into regular bread that takes hours to rise.
+I'm also not really into regular bread that takes hours to rise.

 Here are some tips: The amount of flour varies greatly depending on many things so don't be afraid to keep adding flour until it doesn't stick anymore but stop as soon as you get to that point.
 If your yeast doesn't rise (get really nice and foamy), then the yeast is bad, get some fresh yeast.
 Don't waste your time and flour making it into bread.
 Don't be afraid to knead the dough for a while - you'll get some good muscles and it will make it taste better.